 Informed by Industry

 Our courses are designed to meet the training needs of industry and have a strong input from experts in their sector.
-Our advisory panel has members from well-known companies like Bentley, NCC, Micro Materials, Rolls-Royce.
+Our advisory panel has members from well-known companies as Bentley, NCC, Micro Materials, Rolls-Royce.
 Students who have excelled have their performances recognised through course awards.
 The awards are provided by high profile organisations and individuals and are often sponsored by our industrial partners.
 Awards are presented on Graduation Day.

 The course comprises eight assessed modules, a group project and an individual research project.